The Prospects of Stocks in the Covid-19 World

 However, an avalanche of research and development is about to change that.
 Treatments like senolytics, rapamycin, and metformin have shown to increase lifespan and healthspan in animals and are being or will soon be tested in humans.
 Most astonishingly, a recent study has hinted at the reversal of biological age already achieved in living humans.

 While there is still a long way to go between most of the longevity research and commercialization, there are already well-regarded companies that are far advanced.
 Perhaps, the most prominent of them is AgeX Therapeutics that has recently been covered by Andy Jones on Seeking Alpha.

 The long term view

 The pandemic is likely to have long term implications, and it is possible that the world economy will take several years to recover from this.
-But if you take the long-term view, what does it look like?
-Historically, stocks have gone up and down, but have pretty much always recovered.
+But taking the long-term view, what does it look like?
+Although stocks have gone up and down historically, they have pretty much always recovered.
 Over the past 26 years the MSCI ACWI IMI index (that covers 99% of the stocks in the world that you can invest into) has had net returns of 6.39% annualized.
-Some years it went down 42% and some years up 36%.
-There is little doubt that this year is going to be a bad one, but if history is anything to go by, it is likely to recover.
+During a particular year, it went down 42% while another year it went up 36%.
+There is little doubt that this year is going to be a bad one, but if history means anything, it is likely going to recover.

-In summary, at the present difficult moment for most of the world’s economies, stocks, in general, do not appear to be the most promising investment category in the short term.
-However, potential interesting opportunities exist in certain sectors.
+In summary, at present, most of the world’s economies, stocks, in general, do not appear to be the most promising investment category in the short term.
+So do not rush to invest all of your savings into the stock market.
+However, potentially interesting opportunities exist in certain sectors.
 Long term, If you are generally optimistic and want to be “long on the world”, there are plenty of good funds that will allow you to track the entire world stock market.